 No Mardi Himal Trek is not risky.

-• First, Altitude Sickness: The highest elevation you will get to is 4500m / 14,763 feet which is Mardi Himal Base Camp.
+The highest elevation you will get to is 4500m / 14,763 feet which is Mardi Himal Base Camp.
 The sleeping elevation on this trip is 3550 m/11,646 feet which is Mardi Himal High Camp.
 Most importantly the ascent is gradual and you will have enough time for acclimatization.
-Starting from Pokhara @ 820m/2690 feet and sleeping at 2000m/7000 feet for a few nights will surely craft enough ground to adapt to the new mountain environment.
-Even if someone develops a mild AMS they can easily descend to the tree line area in a very short time.
-However, there has been no record of Altitude sickness in the Mardi Himal Trek to date.

-• Second, Bad Weather: Yes, there are chances of bad weather, like snowstorms, rain, or whiteouts.
-Nevertheless, on the way to Mardi Himal, there are ample teahouse Lodges and teashops with basic accommodation facilities in every short distance walk that can provide you with shelter and food.
 In winter when there are high chances of snowfall we provide Yaktrax to everyone including porters.
 If you are well equipped with a local Guide, rain and snow gear including Yaktrax, and warm clothing, there is less chance that you will get stuck in the region.

-• Third, The Trail: The trail to Mardi Trek is very NEW and was opened only after 2012, unit then Mardi Himal was a hidden gem yet to be explored.
+The trail to Mardi Trek is very NEW and was opened only after 2012, until then Mardi Himal was a hidden gem yet to be explored.
 The trail is generally undulating and mostly through the lush forested area.
-So, this untouched trekking trial receives very little sun and can be very muddy and slippery in the monsoon and early September with leeches.
-But with caution and careful study of the trail before embarking will surely contribute to safe travel.

-• Finally, Food Poisoning: Though Mardi Himal Trek is very new and teahouse trekking started around 2016 the quality of food and hygiene and great.
-All teahouse lodges in the region are family-oriented lodges that always tend to cook fresh meals.
 The region isn’t as commercial as Everest or Annapurna, so the level of cleanliness is very high despite teahouses being basic.
 The chances of getting Food Poisoning in the region are more or less zero.
 However, we ask all travelers to look for expiry dates if they are buying something like biscuits, mars bars, fizzy drinks, etc.

 As already mentioned the Mardi Himal trek is not risky still Risk Assessment is very crucial.
 Travelers are to be cautious and do the risk assessment because there are chances of mishaps and trekking nightmares even while doing the easiest trek like Poon Hill Ghorepani Trek.